 FedEx Per Lb rate for 71 Lbs up

 FedEx SmartPost will also introduce per-pound rates for the packages rated above 71 lbs.
-The shipping charges for a FedEx SmartPost Oversize package will be based on the greatest of the package’s actual rounded weight, dimensional weight and 71 lbs.
+The shipping charges for a FedEx SmartPost Oversize package will be based on the greatest of the package’s actual rounded weight, dimensional weight, and 71 lbs.

-What is exactly is FedEx SmartPost?
+What is FedEx SmartPost?

 This is a service option that utilizes the infrastructure of FedEx, while relying on the U.S. Postal Service to provide final delivery to your customer.
 Packages are typically delivered in 2–7 business days based on the distance to the destination.
 There is no charge for residential or Saturday delivery, but the time in transit is greater than ground services.

 Effective on Jan.
 1, 2018, get ready for these additional changes.